Gibartes/O-LoRa/Device/README.md

 *********************************************************************************************************
 - Usage for start.sh
   - First, you must change permissions of start.sh.
-Authorize permissions as follows
+Authorize the permissions as follows
     - chmod +x ./start.sh
   - Build oloraNT.
 (Required at the first time)
     - ./start.sh make